jakes-git/StacksNFTBot/README.md

   - This file contains configurations for the different NFT collections you are interested in tracking.
 A configiguration here is used to specify the NFT contract address and name, templates for formatting Twitter and Discord messages, and instructions on where to fetch metadata and images.
 - [marketplaces.json](./data/marketplaces.json)
   - This file contains configurations for the different marketplace contracts to scan for events.
 A configuration here specifies how to parse a Blockstack transaction to extract necessary variables (collection contract, NFT ID, STX amount) for a given market action.

+Sample configurations have been provided for a few existing STX collections and marketplaces which should help you in creating any new configuration.

 Configurations use [eval](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) and [mustache.js](https://github.com/janl/mustache.js/) for evaluating and rendering templates.